alfredodiaz53/big-bang/docs/training/bigbang-101/p1-introduction.md

 ---

 ## What is Platform One?
-Platform One (P1) is a security-first approach to modern software development for military weapon systems that leverages industry best-practices.
-P1 enables the DoD to operate using DevSecOps managed internally.
-P1 is comprised of huge team that was formed from merging top talent across the U.S. Air Force and other innovation hubs.
-Platform One allows users to deploy a DevSecOps Software Factory and start solving software problems with a 90% solution day 1, instead of starting from nothing.
+Platform One (P1) is a security-first approach to developing secure software for military weapon systems.
+It follows industry best practices and enables the Department of Defense (DoD) to manage DevSecOps internally.
+P1 is a large team of highly talented individuals from the U.S. Air Force and other innovation hubs.
+With Platform One, users can establish a DevSecOps Software Factory and start solving software issues with a 90% solution from day one, eliminating the need to start from scratch.

 ![Platform One Organization](../images/p1.png)

-More informatio on Platform One can be found at https://p1.dso.mil/
+More information on Platform One can be found at https://p1.dso.mil/

-## How the P1 Services Fit Together
+## How P1 Services Fit Together
-Big Bang turns Iron Bank Container Images into Deployable Apps Repo One, Iron Bank, Party Bus, SSO, and more are all hosted on instances of Big Bang
+Big Bang transforms Iron Bank Container Images into deployable application repositories.
+Instances of Big Bang host Repo One, Iron Bank, Party Bus, SSO, and other components.

 ![Platform One Services](../images/p1-services.png)